johnscodes/RoboND-Rover-Project/README.md

 ### Write up Report
 If you want to see my "test data", unzip the file johnsRover for raw img and csv file of my rover

+The test ouput video can be found in the folder titled test output.

+Navigate to the code folder and you will find:

+    Rover_Project_Test_Notebook.ipynb (Jupyter Notebook with test code)
+    drive_rover.py;
+    supporting_functions.py;
+    decision.py and;
+    perception.py.

 The Project was run with the following specs:

 Screen Resolution: 1280 x 800

 Graphics Quality: Good

 ### Original Read Me
 ### Changes Made to Rover_Project_Test_Notebook